 Couple those with talented professors who work on cutting-edge research and you’ve got a dynamic environment ripe with potential.

-So, if you’re into breaking new ground, the DI minor offers tremendous potential for collaborative or independent research.
+So, if you’re into breaking new ground, the data science minor offers tremendous potential for collaborative or independent research.
 Check out data science and see what the future might have in store for you.